novedice/crud-api/README.md

 *Available Scripts:*
  - Developer mode:

 Run the app using:
-ts-node-dev --env-file=.env --respawn --transpile-only src/server.ts
+npm run dev
 or
+ts-node-dev --env-file=.env src/server.ts

+ - Production mode:
+ First use this command to create a production build in dist folder:
-npm run dev
+ npm run build
+ then to start application in production mode run this command: npm run start

 **Endpoints**